Compiling: Quick Setup

 Install dependencies.
 Kismet needs a number of libraries and development headers to compile; these should be available in nearly all distributions.

-$ sudo apt install build-essential git libmicrohttpd-dev pkg-config zlib1g-dev libnl-3-dev libnl-genl-3-dev libcap-dev libpcap-dev libnm-dev libdw-dev libsqlite3-dev libprotobuf-dev libprotobuf-c-dev protobuf-compiler protobuf-c-compiler libsensors4-dev libusb-1.0.0-dev python python-setuptools python-protobuf python-requests librtlsdr0 python-usb python-paho-mqtt
+$ sudo apt install build-essential git libmicrohttpd-dev pkg-config zlib1g-dev libnl-3-dev libnl-genl-3-dev libcap-dev libpcap-dev libnm-dev libdw-dev libsqlite3-dev libprotobuf-dev libprotobuf-c-dev protobuf-compiler protobuf-c-compiler libsensors4-dev libusb-1.0.0-dev python python-setuptools python-protobuf python-requests librtlsdr0 python-usb python-numpy python-dev

 On some older versions,